 They won the city, state, and then the USA championship in Las Vegas, Nevada.
 I was very proud of them.

 One newspaper article about the National Championship.

-The team captain and very good player, Barbara Campbell.
+The team captain, and a very good player, Barbara Campbell.

-My own odd specialty is one that is totally useless, but fun.
+My odd specialty is one that is useless but fun.
 I like to play one-handed.
-Nothing supporting the cue stick, but one hand.
-Back then I could sometimes run a table one-handed.
-So far I have never been beaten in a one-handed game.
+I have nothing supporting the cue stick, but one hand.
+I could sometimes run a table one-handed.
+So far, I have never been beaten in a one-handed game.
 If you specialize enough, you can be the best at it.
-It helps if you are the only one:-)
+It helps if you are the only one.

 This video was filmed by Geraldine in 2019.
 I probably hadn’t played pool more than once a year for the past 25 years.
 I was totally out of practice.
 Those easy shots that I missed were due to attempting to get position by shooting the cue ball harder.